 The chair the local church’s board of trustees or single leadership board should sign on behalf of the local church AFTER getting approval of the trustees or the single leadership board itself.

 When does the new Affiliation Agreement need to be signed?

 There is no deadline.
 The Affiliation Agreement may be signed by a local church at any time, and the document is now ready.
-It can be effective as soon as July 1, 2022, but local churches can engage the process and sign any time after that as well.
-Regional BSA Councils may well wish to hurry the process.
 There is much excitement about the new document and the renewal of the relationship between the BSA and the UMC.
 But the local church needs to operate in its own time, and only after reviewing the document with its leadership and insurer.
 It should be formally approved in a vote of the board of trustees or single leadership board.

-Can a local church still insist that another organization sign the Affiliation Agreement and simply use the Facilities Use Agreement?
+Can a local church still insist that another organization sign the Affiliation Agreement (or Charter) and simply use the Facilities Use Agreement?